fredjywang/sudoku_solver/README.md

 # Sudoku Solver

 This program takes a sudoku board and solves it instantly.
 The user inputs their sudoku board into the system and upon running it, the program will output the solved sudoku board.
-The program is written in Python.
+The program is written with Python, HTML, and CSS.
+It is available for on the site: http://thefblue.pythonanywhere.com/.

-Currently, I am still working on developing a UI for the code so the user does not have to manually input their board into the program.
-As well, I am developing a way to determine if the inputted board is solvable or not.
+Clicking the solve button will solve the puzzle and clicking clear will clear the entire board.